PengqiChen/swarm-zebros/README.md

 &emsp;3.1 one of the numOfNeighbors(maximum number of neighbors for calculation) closest neighbors

 &emsp;3.2 its relative distance to the current zebro is less than distDisp(distance of dispersion)
-&emsp;&emsp;&emsp;This zebro will be included in nZebros(neighbor zebro)for calculation
+&emsp;&emsp;&ensp;This zebro will be included in nZebros(neighbor zebro)for calculation
-&emsp;&emsp;&emsp;PS.
+&emsp;&emsp;&ensp;PS.
 If there is no zebro whose relative distance is less than distDisp,
-&emsp;&emsp;&emsp;the calculation will be skipped.
+&emsp;&emsp;&ensp;the calculation will be skipped.

 4. Calculate the speed and turning angle of the current zebro.
 The result will be the out put of the Algorithm.